The TCJA colors the 2018 real estate tax landscape

+New limits!
 Mortgage interest deduction.
-You generally can deduct (for both regular tax and AMT purposes) interest on up to a combined total of $1 million of mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
+You generally can deduct interest on mortgage debt incurred to purchase, build or improve your principal residence and a second residence.
 Points paid related to your principal residence also may be deductible.
+For 2018–2025, the TCJA reduces the mortgage debt limit from $1 million to $750,000 for debt incurred after Dec.
+15, 2017.

 Of course, there are numerous exceptions and caveats.
 If this break might apply to you, discuss it with your tax advisor in more detail.